Houston's Line of

 Buried:

-from the front gate, four rows from the front fence.
+the front gate, four rows from the front fence

-Before Harris became a member of the Houston Fire Department,
+Before H. A. became a member of the Houston Fire Department, he was

-painted houses until he was hired by HFD.
-He had been a member
+Houston, he painted houses until he was hired by the HFD.
+He had been a

-for about three months when Engine 10 responded to a fire at the Texas Lamp
+member for three and a half months when Engine 10 responded to a fire at the

-and Oil Company, 203 Baker and Cedar Street.
+Texas Lamp and Oil Company located at 203 Baker Street and Cedar Street.

 through a narrow alley to reach the burning building.
 Harris, along with the